nautobot/nautobot/nautobot/docs/models/extras/gitrepository.md

 ```

 +/- 2.0.0
     In Nautobot 1.x, the filenames were interpreted as `slug` strings for the related objects.
-In Nautobot 2.0 and later, the filenames are based on the `name` instead.
+In Nautobot 2.0 and later, the filenames are based on the `name` (or for `device-types` files, the `model`) of the related object instead.

 The implicit config contexts will be defined using dictionaries for both `_metadata` and any context data for the config context.